Old world gnome wood carving

 • Feel free to add a few wrinkles on the arms (oops… we forgot them!).

-Carved gnome before painting48.
+Wood carved gnome before painting48.
 Front view prior to painting

 Time to paint the gnome wood carving

-Front view of painted old world gnome
+Front view of painted wood carved gnome

-Right view of painted wooden gnome
+Right side of painted hand carved wooden gnome

-Left view of painted wooden gnome
+Left view of painted hand carved wooden gnome

 Back view of painted gnome carved from wood